Everything UK Virtual Assistants need to know about tax and National Insurance

 It’s not massively hard, but it’s not particularly enjoyable!

 When I did my own tax return, I felt very anxious in case I messed it up.
-So even though I have to pay my Accountant, I like that it’s all taken care of by an expert.
+So even though I have to pay my accountant, I like the fact that it’s all taken care of by an expert.

 My Accountant also provides a lot of additional value by advising me on ways to save money, helping me stay tax-efficient and being there to answer any questions I may have.